 - 1 Tbsp. lime or lemon juice

 Divide the first eight ingredients into two bowls.

 Put the rest of the ingredients in a small jar or bottle and shake well to combine.

 Pour the dressing over the sushi bowls.
 You may have some extra.

 Tip: This is a great lunch to take on the go.
 Keep dressing in a separate container so you can give it a shake before adding it onto the sushi bowl.

-[Update: LPFL Body Alchemy starts as a group online again in September 2019.
+[Update: LPFL Body Alchemy starts as a group online again in winter 2019/20.
 Subscribe to LPFLnews for updates!]